Find loans and HP deals you're eligible for

 Warning: late repayments can cause you serious money problems.
 See our debt help guides.

 If you aren’t buying a car outright with cash, then there are a few different ways to fund your purchase.
-Here are some of the main ways:
+Here are some popular options:

 A broker, such as Zuto, can quickly provide personalised quotes for different forms of vehicle finance based on your answers to a few simple questions.

 Personal loans are available from a range of lenders – including banks, building societies and supermarkets.
 Personal loans are generally available over terms between one and seven years.
-Each lender will have it’s own interest rates, fee structures and amounts available.
+Each lender will have its own interest rates, fee structures and amounts available.
 If you apply for a personal loan, the lender will look at factors like your income, expenditure and credit score when deciding whether or not to approve the loan.
 Once approved the funds are transferred to your account and you’re free to make your purchase.
-Compare personal loans from a range of lenders.

 If you opt for hire purchase, you’ll generally be expected to pay a minimum of 10% of the vehicle’s value upfront, and you’ll then pay the remainder off over one to five years.
 The credit is secured against the car, so if you fail to keep up repayments you stand to lose the car.

 Hire purchase agreements are normally arranged by the dealership.
 This means they’re quick and easy to sort out.
 However it also means that they tend to be more competitive when you’re buying one of their new cars, as opposed to a used car.